What are the futures?

-To deposit or withdraw collateral, go to your wallet page and deposit either USDC.
-Depositing will credit your account with 'USD', which is automatically used as collateral for all of your futures trades.
+To deposit or withdraw collateral, go to your wallet page and deposit either USDT.
+Depositing will credit your account with 'USDT', which is automatically used as collateral for all of your futures trades.

-By default all margin is posted in 'USD' in your wallet.
+By default all margin is posted in 'USDT' in your wallet.

-By default all positions use the same collateral pool, and all USD, non-USD fiat, and above cryptocurrencies in your wallet count as collateral.
+By default all positions use the same collateral pool, and all USDT, non-USDT fiat, and above cryptocurrencies in your wallet count as collateral.
 Each subaccount has separate margin and collateral from other subaccounts.

 If you want to use isolated margin create a subaccount for that position and move in collateral.

 BitMake supports up to 20x leverage.
 You can adjust your maximum leverage on the settings page.
 Note that the maximum allowable leverage on BitMake is lower for large positions.